KeryLong/CommunityCleanup/README.md

 # CommunityCleanup
-EvolveU project 2 with Rajaa, Kery and Ken
+EvolveU project 2 with Rajaa, Kery and Ken J